rakeshkstp/AtmosphericCorrection/README.md

 * Backup the existing scripts in `$OCSSWROOT/ocssw_src/src/l2gen` and then place the scripts provided here.
 * Add the `get_kappa.c` to `$OCSSWROOT/ocssw_src/src/l2gen/CMakeLists.txt` in the `L2GEN_PRODUCT_FILES` section.
-* Add the following definitions to `l2prod.h`.
-You can choose your own product IDs (XXXs) and name, if it is available.
+* Add the following definition to `l2prod.h`.
+You can choose your own product ID (XXX) and name, if it is available.
   ```
   #define CAT_kappa              XXX
   ```